teledyne-e2v/py_emva1288_img_acq/README.md

 ```

 ## IMPORTANT NOTICE
-Check the parameters values required for each scripts before executing
+Check the parameters values required for each script before executing
 * setup the exposure time needed to obtain mid-dynamic image: **exposure_vsat_2**
 * setup the exposure time needed to obtain fully saturated image: **exposure_max**